eArmada8/berseria_model_tool/README.md

 ### berseria_export_model.py
 Double click the python script and it will search the current folder for all .TOMDLB_D files that are not skeletons (`BONE` is not in the name) and with its corresponding .TOMDLP_P file.
 Additionally, it will output 3 JSON files, one with metadata from the mesh section, one with the data from the materials section, and (for convenience) a list of linked files (*e.g.* textures) used by the MDL.

 *Note:* When used without command line arguments, the script will attempt to combine all models into a single .glb - editing the configuration variable `combine_models_into_single_gltf` at the top of the script will revert the script to processing models sequentially and outputting one .glb per model.
 Raw buffers are still separated by model for game modding.
+The script will also output a `{MODEL NAME}_full_skeleton.json` file when used in combined model format, to be used with berseria_export_animation.py.

 Additionally it will output a glTF file, by default in the binary .glb format.
 Textures should be placed in a `textures` folder.